boreq/botnet/README.md

 config snippet.

 ## Configuration
-Config snippets from the module decription can be added to the `module_config` key in the config file.
+Config snippets from the module description can be added to the `module_config` key in the config file.
 This is the general structure of the config file:

     {